-By the end of this course, students should be able to recognise and understand the different historical and cultural periods in Russian history since the $14^{\rm th}$ century and recognise the most important historical monuments and touristic attractions in the region.
+By the end of this course, students should be able to recognise and understand the different historical and cultural periods in Russian history since the 14th century and recognise the most important historical monuments and touristic attractions in the region.

-- The Golden Ring tourist trail in Russia which includes most of the most famous towns, works of art and monuments. - St Petersburg, from its original construction to the present day $% \left(1\right) =\left(1\right) \left(1\right)$ - The Hermitage museum and its contribution to the cultural treasures of Russia - The best exhibition venues and museums in Moscow - The Transsiberian Express from Moscow to Vladivostock and the regions it crosses.
+- The Golden Ring tourist trail in Russia which includes most of the most famous towns, works of art and monuments. - St Petersburg, from its original construction to the present day - The Hermitage museum and its contribution to the cultural treasures of Russia

+- Moscow from the 14th century to the present day.
+The history of the Kremlin and Red Square. - The best exhibition venues and museums in Moscow - The Transsiberian Express from Moscow to Vladivostock and the regions it crosses.